navya19pk/Implement-C-decision-making-statements-/README.md

 Algorithm:

-Start
+Step- 1: Start
-Declare integer variable a
+Step- 2: Declare integer variable a
-Prompt user to enter a number
+Step- 3: Prompt user to enter a number
-Input value into a
+Step- 4: Input value into a
-If a > 0, then:
-If a % 2 == 0, display "The number is even"
+Step- 5: If a > 0, then: If a % 2 == 0, display "The number is even"
-Else, display "The number is odd"
+Step- 6: Else, display "The number is odd"
-Else, display "The number is negative"
+Step- 7: Else, display "The number is negative"
-End
+Step- 8: End

 #Program b: checking character is vowel or consonant